Criminal Lawyer Harford, MD

 DUI Offenses Due to Alcohol

-A criminal lawyer Hartford, MD clients can depend on, knows that the most common reason that DUI arrests happen is due to the driver being under the influence of alcohol while behind the wheel.
+A criminal lawyer Harford, MD clients can depend on, knows that the most common reason that DUI arrests happen is due to the driver being under the influence of alcohol while behind the wheel.
 Every state has DUI laws that prohibit a person from driving if they have the equivalent to or above a 0.08% blood alcohol content level.
 Research has shown that a person with this much alcohol in their body is likely to have their senses impacted, hindering their ability to drive safely.
 Someone who is drunk while driving may exhibit the following:

 - Delayed response to traffic lights